LaunchCodeEducation/lchs/src/chapters/data-and-variables/more-on-variables.rst

 .. admonition:: Question

    Which of the following are legal Python variable names?
+Select ALL that apply.

    .. raw:: html